abuzahid/chat-with-csvs/README.md

 ```
 ## Usage
 Prepare Your Data:
+keep a .env file with the following information:
+GROQ_API_KEY=your groq api key
+GROQ_MODEL="llama3-8b-8192" or you can choose any other model

 Place all the CSV files you want to analyze in the **data** directory.
 Run the Application: